faizyakob/my-linux-repo/RHCSA/Learn series : MOUNT ISO.md

 <details>
   <summary>Step 1: Enable the ISO</summary><br>

-1. Use the virtualization software to "insert" the ISO file.
+1. Use the virtualization software to "insert" the ISO image file.

    > Note: This depends on each virtualization software.
 Most software has a "CD" 📀 menu which represents optical drive for this purpose.
-2. Use lsblk
+2. Use `lsblk` to verify

 </details>